ror-community/ror-records/README.md

 When the ROR display name changes in a release record, relationship labels must be updated in any related records.
 Records are checked for ROR display name changes and relationship labels in related records are updated using a script [update_related.py](https://github.com/ror-community/curation_ops/blob/main/update_related_records/update_related.py) triggered by a Github action [Update labels in relationships](https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml), which must be run AFTER the Remove relationships to inactive records action.

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_labels.yml (Actions > Update labels in related records in the ror-updates repository)
-2. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
-If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch rc-vX.X
+    - **Schema version:** v2
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Update locations
 All release records must have their locations.geonames_details checked against the Geonames API and updated with the latest Geonames data if any differences exist.
 Locations are updated using a script [update_addresses.py](https://github.com/ror-community/curation_ops/blob/main/update_address_only/update_addresses.py) triggered by a Github action [Update addresses](https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml).
 This action should be run after all changes to release files are complete, except last modified date updates.

 1. Go to https://github.com/ror-community/ror-updates/actions/workflows/update_addresses.yml (Actions > Update addresses in the ror-updates repository)
-2. Click Run workflow at right, choose the schema version and the rc-vX.X branch, and click the green Run workflow button.
-If the directory containing the files you'd like to update has a different name from the branch you're working on, enter name of that directory.
+2. Click Run workflow at right and set the following options:
+    - **Use workflow from:** Branch rc-vX.X
+    - **Schema version:** v2
+    - **Name of parent directory:** Blank, unless files are located in a directory with a different name from the release branch name

 3. Click the green Run workflow button.
 Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.

 ## Update last modified dates